benzkji/gitea-multiuser/README.md

 - app.ini with basic config you would normall use when installed on a shared environment
 - very reduced systemd example, run it as systemctl --user
 - fabfile.org for deployment (totally optional), take care, badly adopted from my django projects. needs fabric<2

+### fair warnings

+- you'll probably not be able to run ssh on port 22
+- make a backup ;-)